-- RV5 (sensor 1) and RV2 (sensor 2) are used to set a threshold at which the WARNING is triggered.
-TP5 (sensor 1) and TP2 (sensor 2) are used to monitor these WARNING levels. - RV6 (sensor 1) and RV3 (sensor 2) are used to set a threshold at which the ALARM is triggered.
-TP6 (sensor 1) and TP3 (sensor 2) are used to monitor these ALARM levels.
+- RV5 is used to set a threshold at which the WARNING is triggered.
+TP5 is used to monitor these WARNING levels. - RV6 is used to set a threshold at which the ALARM is triggered.
+TP6 is used to monitor these ALARM levels.

-Reference Points Sensor/Channel 1 Sensor/Channel 2
+Refere nce Points Sensor/Channel 1

-Test Points Signal TP4 TP1
+Signal TP4

-WARNING TP5 TP2
+Test Points WARNING TP5

-ALARM TP6 TP3
+ALARM TP6

-Ground TP22 (or TP4 4 on DSI card)
+Ground TP22 (or TP4 on DSI card)

-Trimpots WARNING RV5 RV2
+Trimpots WARNING RV5

-ALARM RV6 RV3
+minpots ALARM RV6